salesforcecli/plugin-packaging/messages/package_version_promote.md

 # packageVersionPromoteSetAsReleasedYesNo

 Are you sure you want to release package version %s?
 You can't undo this action.
-Release package (y\nn)?
+Release package (y/n)?

 # setasreleasedForce